Badgerati/Picassio/README.md

 Due to the way Picassio is designed, you have the ability to create extension psm1 modules.
 If you wish to create your own module, there are a few things you need to ensure:

 * Extension modules must be placed within the "C:\Picassio\Extensions" directory
-* The main logic of the extension must be contained within a "Start-Extension($colour, $variables)" function
+* The main logic of the extension must be contained within a "Start-Extension($colour, $variables, $credentials)" function
-* Before the main logic is executed, the input must be validated in a "Test-Extension($colour, $variables)" function
+* Before the main logic is executed, the input must be validated in a "Test-Extension($colour, $variables, $credentials)" function
 * You may use the Picassio tools via "Import-Module $env:PicassioTools -DisableNameChecking"
 * The $colour passed in is of JSON format